awsdocs/amazon-sqs-developer-guide/doc_source/sqs-overview-of-managing-access.md

 You can get the ARN value for an existing queue by calling the [http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html) action\.
 The value of the `QueueArn` attribute is the ARN of the queue\.
 For more information about ARNs, see [IAM ARNs](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) in the *IAM User Guide*\.

-Amazon SQS provides a set of API actions that work with the queue resource\.
+Amazon SQS provides a set of actions that work with the queue resource\.
 For more information, see [Amazon SQS API Permissions: Actions and Resource Reference](sqs-api-permissions-reference.md)\.

 ## Understanding Resource Ownership<a name="sqs-understanding-resource-ownership"></a>